 This rustic window pane is from Kirklands.
-I felt like it was the perfect grounding piece for my collage.
-I think it alludes to looking out into the garden where Peter Rabbit got into all of his mischief.
-I paid $24 for mine, so if you’re wanting it, keep an eye out for coupons and sales!
+I felt like it was the perfect grounding piece for my collage, because it alludes to looking out into the garden where Peter Rabbit got into all of his mischief.
+This piece cost $24, so if you’re wanting it, keep an eye out for coupons and sales!

-I used some garland from Hobby Lobby that I already had on hand to anchor the top right corner and balance out the rest of the wall.
+The garland is from Hobby Lobby, and I used it to anchor the top right corner and balance out the rest of the wall.
 This is the garland I used.
-I stapled it to the wall with a staple gun and then I tucked in pieces of fresh baby’s breath.
+I stapled it to the wall with a staple gun and then tucked in pieces of fresh baby’s breath.

 Slatted Wooden Wall Decor DIY

 Next up is this slatted wooden wall piece.
 I knew I wanted to create something that actually told part of the Peter Rabbit story and I wanted it to look like an old book page.
 When I saw this piece of craft wood at Hobby Lobby I knew it would be perfect.
 This one is very similar to the one I purchased!
 I painted the wood using different cream and tan craft paints.
 Then I used my Cricut to create a stencil for the text.
 I painted on the words using my stencil and regular acrylic craft paint.
-I love how this turned out!
+Didn’t this turn out so cute?!
 I can also reuse this in the nursery or our play area if I want to!

 White Slatted Wood Wall Decor

 The piece you see right beside it with the black clips, is also from Hobby Lobby.
 You can find it here!
-I did purchase this for my wall, but it is something that I can absolutely reuse!
+This was something I purchased, but it’s something that I can absolutely reuse!
 I created a little birthday card for each one of the twins and hung those on this piece.
 I had also found one of Beatrix Potter’s books a Goodwill so I took the cover off of that and hung it on one of the clips.